DOC NYC Executive Director

-A fan of arts and expression, Sarah has found great joy working in the film festival world.
+A fan of the arts and expression, Sarah has found great joy working in the film festival world.
 Besides coordinating communications for DOC NYC, she has helped start Split Screens TV Festival, What The Fest!? and 51Fest.
-Sarah also runs operations for Stranger than Fiction.
+Sarah also runs operations for Pure Nonfiction at IFC Center.
 Previously, Sarah worked at the Montclair Film Festival and Argot Pictures.
 She holds a BA from Montclair State University in Television and Digital Media.